Postmates Employee is the Victim of a Fraud Scheme That Emptied His Bank Account

 A food delivery driver was the victim of a terrible fraud that left his bank account empty.

 In the days when so many people supplement their personal finances with this type of work, which uses electronic communication, they are exposed to many scams.
-Our sister station's investigative team explains how criminals are scamming these workers.
+Our sister station Telemundo52's investigative team explains how criminals are scamming these workers.

-COVID-19 has shaken his life, which is why de La Cruz stopped driving around passengers.
-Now he only makes food deliveries for Postmates and Uber, but he said he was not aware about the risks of falling into the hands of scammers.
+COVID-19 has shaken his life, which is why de la Cruz stopped driving passengers.
+Now he only makes food deliveries for Postmates and Uber, but he said he was not aware about the risks posed by scammers.

 De la Cruz said he went to pick up the fries and delivered them, but no one was at the delivery address.